Digital-Umuganda/moodle-filter_translations/README.md

 - Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Filters &gt;&gt; Content translations" and choose a caching level appropriate to your site.

 # Cacheing #
-Since the filter makes database calls and, if Google Translate is enabled, web service calls, it is advisable to enable caching by working with the cachingmode setting.
+Since the filter makes database calls and web service calls, it is advisable to enable caching by working with the cachingmode setting.
 If you have a small volume of course material in active use then Application mode caching is advised, if you have a large volume then Session.
 In any case, the default of Request is rarely the optimal choice.

 # How it chooses translations #